Leadership

 Member, Board of Directors

 Sam is a founding Board Member of Contemporary Climate Gallery.
-He currently works as an Outbound SDR at ZoomInfo in the Greater Boston area.
+He currently works as a Mid Market Outbound SDR at ZoomInfo in the Greater Boston area.
 He graduated from Colby College with a degree in Sociology.
 While at Colby College, Sam worked as a Rotational Intern at Advanced Manufacturing Group (AMG) in Jinjiang, China and conducted a semester-long independent research study exploring the applications and effects of artificial intelligence from a sociological framework.
 He also previously worked as a Rotational Intern at StarCard Sports Games, assessing the risk of startup venture projects related to cryptocurrency and developing a VR gaming product.

 Joseph Bui